 - 6.2.1 The Role of the Department The chair of each department will be responsible to ensure that a specific evaluation plan is approved by the department and the dean.
-The plan must evaluate the individual faculty member in the areas of teaching, professional activity, and service.
-It must also include the following elements: - .1 All tenured, tenure-track, renewable term appointments (lecturers and senior lecturers), and any other faculty on continuing multi-year contracts will be reviewed.
-Each faculty member will set a percentage weighting for each of the areas of evaluation according to the following limits:
+The plan must evaluate the individual faculty member in the areas of teaching, professional activity, and service. - .1 Each departmental faculty member, including the chair, will make available to fellow department members for peer review the Faculty Annual Activities Report (FAAR, see Appendix A), syllabi for all courses taught in the evaluation period, and other materials designated by the department, but excluding data from student course evaluations (see §6.5.1.4).